c-layer/contracts/tutorials/21-TokenFactory.md

 await token.canTransfer(accounts[2], accounts[0], 1).then((value) => value.toString())
 ```

-If the token were to not be approved, it may also be removed from the core as follow.
+If the token were to not be approved, it may also be removed from the core as follows:

 ```javascript
 tx = await factory.deployToken(core.address, 2, 'InvalidToken', 'ITN', 18, 0, true, [ accounts[0] ], [ '100' + ''.padEnd(18, '0') ], [ accounts[0] ])